Bank Holiday delivery & collection

 • You’ll need to take a second tablet if you throw up within three hours of taking ellaOne

-There are two clear advantages to using the copper coil/IUD as emergency contraception:
+There are advantages to using the copper coil/IUD as emergency contraception:

 • It’s the most effective type of emergency contraception